 Not every fat bike rider seeks the same attributes, nor do they define quality in the same way.
-That said, the fat bike you pick may break a couple of standard rules, but that doesn’t mean you won’t have a blast every time you ride it.
+That said, the fat bike you pick may break a few standard rules, but you will have a blast every time you ride it.

 -Just because it’s expensive, that doesn’t mean you’ll get the experience you expect from a fat bike since the models on our list all shine in the quality department.

--Even the highest-quality fat bike on the market is going to be slower than its non-fat counterparts.
-Increase the weight of your ride with extra gear and it will move slower.
+-Even the highest-quality fat bike on the market will be slower than its non-fat counterparts.
+Increase the weight of your ride with extra gear, and it will move slower.

 -While known for their ability to conquer tricky surfaces, fat bike tires can be unsafe on gravel, though a better quality tire means better traction.

 -Don’t expect easy pedaling.
-Yes, fat bikes are known to float over difficult surfaces but weight can compromise pedaling power, especially on pavement.
+Yes, fat bikes are known to float over complex surfaces, but weight can compromise pedaling power, especially on pavement.
 The wider the tire, the more difficulty you may have pedaling on technical tracks.

--No matter the quality of your pick, you may still have problems finding replacement parts, winding up on a perpetual search for rear hubs, cranks, rims, and tires.
+-No matter the quality of your pick, you may still need help finding replacement parts, winding up on a perpetual search for rear hubs, cranks, rims, and tires.
 Upgrades tend to be expensive, a factor that may not bother you since you’ve spent less than the $1000 you budgeted if you choose one of our recommendations.

 Read more: 6 Best Fat Bike Mudguards and Fenders in 2022